 This high-energy tea comes in a smoked and unsmoked version.

-If you’re going to drink it, I recommend getting the unsmoked variety as anything smoked is more carcinogenic.
+If you’re going to drink it, consider getting the unsmoked variety as anything smoked is more carcinogenic.

 Here’s the one I drink: ECOTEAS Organic Yerba Mate Loose Tea.
 It’s organic, fair trade, and unsmoked.

 Most non-stick coatings contain PFOA (perfluorooctanoic acid) and perfluorinated compounds (PFCs).